-This two-year study will trace the political, institutional, technical and financial dimensions of the COF.
+This study will trace the political, institutional, technical and financial dimensions of the COF.
 It will document and unpack the factors leading to TOD’s adoption by the City of Johannesburg’s leadership and excavate the ‘localisation’ of mainstream interpretations of TOD that was operated in the process.
 Additionally, the study will act as a real-time research programme, mapping and documenting the evolving policy initiative both at a broad scale and through fine-grained case studies of developments in mobility nodes along the Perth-Empire Corridor, the most advanced corridor to date.
 The primary interest is institutional.
 We seek to understand how the governance of TOD priority programmes are embedded in fundamental components such as the spatial development framework (recently revised), infrastructure investment plans, articulated with land-use management practices.
-The fine-grained case studies will be analysed to illuminate the emergent governance dynamics of the COF.
+The fine-grained case studies will be analysed to illuminate the emergent governance dynamics of the governance corridors.
 This will surface and clarify the management of complex trade-offs that invariably surface in the pursuit of spatial justice.

 The broader academic question, is this: Is the globalising discourse / policy toolbox on TOD up to the task of addressing the power plays that are involved with pursuing spatial interventions?
 Building on primary data and an analysis of differences between groups with and without access to the CoF, as well as focus group research, the study will critically assess preliminary developments with reference to the CoF’s stated objective, i.e. addressing socio-spatial inequalities in relation to access to opportunities, built environment, mobility and social integration in the city of Johannesburg.
 Finally, and given the ongoing dialogue with COF stakeholders built into the research methodology, it is hoped the research will feed into a larger public dialogue on TOD as an instrument of socio-spatial transformation in South Africa.